 1| Travel during off seasons

-Not only will you get better prices for airfares and and hotels, you don’t need to deal with lines and crowds at the major tourist spots!
+Not only will you get better prices for airfares and and hotels and homestay available on Cleartrip.com, you don’t need to deal with lines and crowds at the major tourist spots!
 Peak seasons vary by destination so it’s always a good idea to research the months beforehand.
 If you are limited on when you can travel (eg. only during school holidays), try looking for places that are quieter during those months.

 2| Book everything early!